AntonisKazantzis/Laravel-Pokedex/README.md

-# Pokedex Inertia
+# Laravel Pokedex

 ## Overview
-Pokedex Inertia is a web application built with Vue.js and PHP Laravel, providing a modern and responsive interface for exploring Pokémon data sourced from the [PokeAPI](https://pokeapi.co/).
+Laravel Pokedex is a web application built with Vue.js and PHP Laravel, providing a modern and responsive interface for exploring Pokémon data sourced from the [PokeAPI](https://pokeapi.co/).
 Key features include:

 - Schedule
 - Pokemon Page